elinorbgr/clockgo/README.md

-clockgo
+ClockGo
 =======

-An attempt to create a bot playing GO in Rust.
+An attempt to create a bot playing Go in Rust.